haskell/haskell-ide-engine/docs/Build.md

 * `build-doc`: builds the hoogle-db required by `hie`
 * `cabal-*`: execute the same task as the original target, but with `cabal` instead of `stack`

 Each `stack-*.yaml` contains references to packages in the submodules.
 Calling `stack` with one of those causes the build to fail if the submodules have not been initialized already.
-The file `shake.yaml` solves this issue.
+The file `shake.yaml` solves this issue invoking the `git` binary itself to update the submodules.
 Moreover, it specifies the correct version of `shake` and is used for installing all run-time dependencies such as `cabal` and `hoogle` if necessary.

 ### Run-time dependencies